solidpixel/solidpixel.github.io/_posts/2022-04-20-android_vulkan_layers.md

 ======

 There are a few different ways to install layer drivers on Android.
-When doing this by hand (and in the Arm developer tools) it is convenient to avoid modifying the application APK, so I use the "load layer from file" method because it has the fewest dependencies on other parts of the software stack.
+When doing this by hand, and for developer tools, it is convenient to load layers without modifying the application APK.
+I therefore prefer to load layers from disk, because it has the fewest dependencies on other parts of the software stack.

-As with most Android development this assumes your phone is in developer mode, visible to your desktop over `adb`, and the application you want to debug is set to "debuggable" in its Android manifest.
+As with most Android development, these instructions assume your device is in developer mode, visible to your desktop over `adb`, and your application is set to "debuggable" in its Android manifest.

 The basic sequence of steps is:

 * Install your debuggable APK
-* Copy the layer library matching your app's bitness to a host directory
+* Copy the layer library matching your application's bitness to a host directory
 * Run the install script from the above directory
 * Do your development
 * Run the uninstall script to cleanup the layer installation
 * Uninstall your application

-**Note:** The layer install must be _after_ the application, and the uninstall must be _before_ the application, as the helper scripts use "run-as" to get permission to copy files into the application-local file system partition.
+**Note:** The layer must be installed _after_ the application, and uninstalled _before_ the application, because the helper scripts use "run-as" to get permission to copy files into the application's file system partition.

 The layers
 ==========